MAT vs AMT

 MAT provisions specify that a company’s minimum tax liability will be higher of the following:

 - Tax calculated at 18.5% on book profit, including surcharge and cess.
-This kind of taxation is called as MAT.
+The amount of taxation determined in accordance with this calculation is called MAT.

 - According to Section 115JB(5A), MAT is not applicable to any income that is acquired from life insurance businesses.